NP6/slate/source/includes/_actions.md

 }
 ```

-This endpoint creates an action.
+This endpoint creates a SMS action (Campaign or message).

 ### HTTP Request